-When we talk about GPU, it is not only meant for gaming.
+GPU is not only for gaming.
 The Graphics Processing Unit is an essential type of computing technology that runs by artificial intelligence (AI).
-GPU is also used in various applications, including graphics and video.
+GPU uses various applications, including graphics and video.

 We can differentiate CPUs and processors by their price and popularity in the market.
 You have the right to choose what best suits you and your environment.
 If you’re a gamer, you just need a higher and more powerful CPU and processor to play the game in high resolution with no lagging issues and overheating.
 Some may choose a simple and average CPU and processor because all they want is to surf the web and do some word typing for work, just making sure that the system is fast enough to do the job.